AbelWeldaregay/Hospital-Management-System/README.md

 # Hospital-Management-System (H.M.S)

-The system will manage appointment data for multiple doctors of various dates and times.
+A command-line application that will manage appointment data for multiple doctors of various dates and times.
 It also generates reports based on the data collected about each patient.

 # Key Features